Universidad a Distancia de Madrid: Institution

-During the 2014–15, academic and teaching structure was reorganised and five faculties were created.
+During 2014–15, the academic and teaching structure was reorganised and five faculties were created.
 From the first five bachelor's degrees in 2008, the number increased to sixteen in the 2020-21 academic year, as well as 30 university master's degrees, 16 professional master's degrees, one doctorate, two inter-university master's degrees, and 421 UB-specific degrees through collaboration with companies.

 UDIMA has obtained certification of the official study plans presented to the National Agency for Quality Assessment and Accreditation (ANECA) and has been authorised by the Dirección General de Universidades (Directorate General of Universities) for the implementation of the degrees; the Agency for Quality, Accreditation and Prospective Studies of the Universities of Madrid (ACAP) is the entity in charge of monitoring them.
 UDIMA is a member of the European University Association.